ActuallyAdequate/Chimaera/core/gm-tools/preparing.md

 #### Got the Goodies/Yeah lets Scram

 Here lies two divergent paths.
 If the group was successful it's time to raid the creature for its parts, return home and be heralded for eliminating the scourge from the world.
-Or perhaps the group were a little too keen and a little too underprepared.
+Or perhaps the group were a little too keen and a little too under prepared.
 When their bodies are falling apart, they may need a way out, a suspenseful escape, a secret passageway or final stand.

 ## Designing Encounters